In popular culture, movies and TV shows often depict prisoners as being incredibly muscular and fit.

 Improvising Exercises Without Traditional Gym Equipment

-The lack of traditional gym equipment in prison cells forces inmates to become creative with their workouts.
-They often use everyday items or their own body weight to create resistance and perform strength training exercises.
+Prison cells lack traditional gym equipment.
+Inmates must get creative with workouts.
+They often use everyday items or their own body weight to create resistance.
+They then perform strength training exercises.
 Some examples of improvised equipment and workouts include:

 - Filling bags with books, water bottles, or other heavy items to create makeshift weights